daphne-z/code-refactor/README.md

 + Added clear: both and overflow: auto to clear the floats in previous sections
 + Created a smaller screen menu that drops the navigation links below the site title
 + Created a responsive top navigation menu that reduces to a hamburger icon on tablet and mobile - code taken from w3schools tutorial: https://www.w3schools.com/howto/howto_js_topnav_responsive.asp
-+ Created a media query that stacks the aticle and aside (vs. putting them side-by-side) in the tablet and mobile screen sizes
++ Created media queries that stacks the aticle and aside (vs. putting them side-by-side) in the tablet and mobile screen sizes

 # Future changes
 There are a few changes that I'd still like to make to this project that I didn't have time to get to:
-+ I'd like to make the hamburger menu functional so that when the menu is clicked, the three nav items appear in a drop down
++ I'd like to make the hamburger function properly - at the moment it works but it isn't styled nicely
++ The alignment of the secone image in the article section is off - would like to troubleshoot this some more
++ Can't figure out how to center the article section in the tablet/view - would like to troubleshoot this some more